-- March 1998 – GULC honors its first African American graduates, who first attended in 1948 (for women, in 1951).
-Among those attending were Judge Normalie Johnson, L’62, who is currently overseeing the Independent counsel Kenneth Starr investigations, and Harry T. Alexander and Winston A. Douglas.
+- March 1998 – GULC honors its first African American graduates.
+Among those attending were Judge Norma Holloway Johnson, L’62, who was then overseeing the Independent counsel Kenneth Starr investigations, along with Harry T. Alexander and Winston A. Douglas.

 - March 1998 – G&S celebrates 25 years of theatrical productions.

 - Spring 1998 – GULC National Law Alumni Board creates Hoya To Lawya program to provide greater “opportunities for first-year Law Center students to interact with alumni practitioners.”
 Georgetown Law, Fall 1997 p.
 56.

 - Spring 1998 – GU President Leo O’Donovan announces that GULC Dean Judith C. Areen will step down at the end of her term in 1999, touching off a firestorm of protests from faculty students and alumni.
 The faculty were outraged that they had not been consulted, as is the norm, and many felt that Dean Areen was forced to resign, due to disagreement over budgetary and managerial decisions.
 Faculty and students (led by students Liane Nomura and Alex Stanton, both 2L) rallied around Dean Areen, starting a fierce campaign of protest and sit-ins, and the alumni and GULC alumni leaders withdrew and threatened to withdraw funds unless Dean Areen was reinstated for a third term.
 President O’Donovan relented, and agreed to a third term.